 Method/ology articles address questions of methodology and method broadly (including philosophy of science, ontology, epistemology, study design, novel analytical methods, and writing).
 Method/ology articles should situate themselves firmly within organization studies and tackle issues or problems directly related to the “doing” of organization studies research.
 They must address topics of interest to readers of OS and make clear the connection to research conducted in OS.
 The maximum length for Method/ology articles is 11.000 words (including references).

-In line with the idea of knowledge emerging from gathering together in spaces like assemblies and squares, OS publishes short opinion pieces in the form of single contributions or as dialogues (all in all no longer than 2,000 words including a maximum of 5 references) in essay style.
+In line with the idea of knowledge emerging from gathering together in spaces like assemblies and squares, OS publishes short opinion pieces in the form of single-authored contributions or as dialogues in essay style (all in all no longer than 2,000 words including references).
 In the Agora, we deal with the big issues of our times and their organizational dimensions.
 With this format, we wish to offer a forum for debating contemporary matters of academic interest to the readers of Organization Studies, in the hope that this triggers discussion or sets off reflections that lead to empirical studies and theorizing.
 Those interested in contributing to the Agora section should contact the Editors-in-Chief in advance, briefly sketching the issue and their personal views, the organizational relevance, why the issue deserves sparking an urgent debate, and the kind of research required.

 Books are and remain at the heart and centre of scholarly formats.
 However, in order to account for the relevance of and inspiration from other forms of media in the process of defining, producing, and diffusing knowledge, we have broadened the scope of reviews and OS now offers a Media Reviews section.
 Proposals should be directed towards our Media Review Editors (email: firstname.lastname@example.org).